Celebrating San Isidro in Madrid – Updated for 2026 (May 15)

 Where: Plaza de la Villa

-Getting there: Metro Ópera; walk through Madrid Antiguo
+Getting there: Metro Ópera; short walk through old Madrid down Calle Mayor

-Getting there: Metro Ópera; follow on foot through the historic centre
+Getting there: Metro Ópera; follow on foot through the historic center

-Getting there: Metro Marqués de Vadillo or Carpetana; arrive early for family slots
+Getting there: Metro Marqués de Vadillo or Carpetana; arrive early for family programming

 Where: Plaza Mayor